The head-wave transform: The head-wave transform with gliding on a general submanifold

 However, as opposed to Theorem~\ref{thm:inversion-smooth-curve} we do not need as restrictive assumptions on the curve $\gamma$.
 In fact, the restrictions imposed on $\gamma$ are quite implicit we are assuming that the vector fields $\vuu$ and $\vv$ can be extended with integral curves as straight lines.
 However, at the same time we are assuming that equations~\eqref{eqn:assumptions-on-u-v-curve-case} are valid.

 \begin{theorem}[Gauge description for gliding on a smooth curve] Assume that the vector fields are smooth and always linearly independent.
 Suppose that $\vuu$ and $\vv$ can be extended to $\R^2$ smoothly so that their integral curves are straight lines.
 Let $f \in C^\infty_c(\R^2)$ be a function satisfying~\eqref{eqn:extra-assumption-curved} and assume that $f(\gamma(t)) = 0$ for all $t \in \R$.
-Then the following are equivalent: \begin{enumerate} \item[(1)] The $\gamma$-head wave transform of $f$ vanishes i.e. $\mathcal{R}f(t_0,d) = 0$ for all $t_0 \in \R$ and $d \in \R_+$.
+Then the following are equivalent: \begin{enumerate} \item[(i)] The $\gamma$-head-wave transform of $f$ vanishes i.e. $\mathcal{R}f(t_0,d) = 0$ for all $t_0 \in \R$ and $d \in \R_+$.